RodnyE/image-scanner/README.md

 - `OUTPUT_PATH`: Path of the folder where the resulting text files will be stored.
 - `LANG_PATH`: Path to the location of the trained language data.
 By default, it is set to `data-lang/eng.traineddata.gz`.

+## License

+This project is licensed under the MIT License.
+You can find more details in the [LICENSE](LICENSE) file.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have improvements in mind, feel free to open a new issue or submit a pull request.